jbreizh/ImagePainting/README.md

 ### Wifi

 ```
-//#define STA       // Decomment this to use ImagePainting in STA mode and setup your ssid/password
+//#define STA       // Decomment this to use STA mode instead of AP
 ```

 ImagePainting can operate in two separate mode :